rajdeeprath/red5-server-apps/data-grabber/notes/iot-projects-sensor-data-grabbing-using-red5ro-server-api.md

 You could even use the `invoke` api to create a getter method which other IOT clients can use to read from your Red5 application!!

-Next we can see the sample IOT arduino client which reads temperature and humidity data via  [DHT11](#https://www.adafruit.com/product/386).
+Next we can see the sample IOT arduino client which reads temperature and humidity data via  [DHT11](#https://www.adafruit.com/product/386) and sends it to a Red5pro server running at `192.168.1.100`.
 This sample arduino sketch can be downloaded from GITHUB repository [here](https://github.com/rajdeeprath/iot-data-grabber-demo).

 ---